Back to learn

 Consider getting a second or third credit card when you feel confident about how you’re using your first credit card.
 If you always pay your statement off in full each month and never miss payments, you may be ready for another credit card with better rewards or other helpful features.

 Apply this rule whenever you’re considering getting another credit card.
 Review the credit card accounts you regularly use and make sure they’re all in good standing and that you aren’t carrying balances from month to month.
-If you are, concentrate on paying down your debt before applying for another credit card.
+If you are good with your currently active cards, concentrate on paying down your debt before deciding how many credit cards you are going to open in addition to those.

 The Pros and Cons of Having Multiple Credit Cards